home-assistant/developers.home-assistant/blog/2023-07-10-translating-services.md

 title: Translating services
 ---

 We now support translating services in Home Assistant.
-Previously the names & descriptions of services and their service fields have been hardcoded into the `services.yaml` files of each integration.
+Previously, the names & descriptions of services and their service fields have been hardcoded into the `services.yaml` files of each integration.

 We have now added support for translating these names & descriptions using our translation system.
 This means that the names & descriptions of services and their service fields can now be translated into any language.